ADD CONDITION

 Postmarketing Experience

-Reports of suspected adverse reactions have been received and can be communicated to Fresenius Kabi USA, LLC at 1-800-551-7176 or to the FDA at 1-800-FDA-1088 or through the website www.fda.gov/medwatch.
+No postmarketing adverse events have been reported.
+To report suspected adverse reactions, healthcare professionals and patients are encouraged to contact Fresenius Kabi USA, LLC at 1-800-551-7176 or the FDA at 1-800-FDA-1088 or visit www.fda.gov/medwatch.

 Patient Counseling

-Patients must be cautioned not to use the solution if it appears cloudy or if any precipitate is present.
-They should also be advised to check the solution container for leaks by squeezing it firmly; if any leaks are detected, the solution should be discarded.
-The intact port cap provides visual tamper evidence, and patients should be instructed not to use the solution if the port cap has been prematurely removed.
+Patients should also be instructed to check the solution container for leaks by squeezing it firmly; if any leaks are detected, the solution should be discarded.
+The intact port cap serves as visual tamper evidence, and patients should be advised not to use the product if the port cap has been prematurely removed.

-Healthcare providers should stress the importance of maintaining strict aseptic technique during handling and remind patients that the solution is for single use only, necessitating the disposal of any unused portion.
+Finally, healthcare providers should stress the importance of maintaining strict aseptic technique during handling and remind patients that the product is for single use only, with any unused portion needing to be discarded.

 Storage and Handling